cazacov/CarND-Path-Planning-Project/README.md

     - Makes adjustment to highway map looped after 6945.554 meters
 * src/spline.cpp; src/math_helper.h - Third party libraries for spline and polynomial interpolation

-## Bird's eye view of the algorithm
+## Bird's eye view of the path planning algorithm

 1. Get data from the simulator.
 2. Looking at previous way points estimate the velocity and position at the last point.
 These values are then used as initial data for further path planning.